New to Road Scholar? Sign up

 Breakfast: 7:30 - 8:30 a.m. breakfast in the Assembly Inn Dining Room.
 Have you tried the biscuits and gravy yet?
 Go ahead.... just once!
 You can go back to your cereal and banana when you get home!

-Morning: Our morning starts with a consideration of the relation of Psalms 1 and 73.
-Psalm 1 is axiomatic, a rock-solid foundation on how life is to be lived and not lived.
-Psalm 73 is a “Yes, but...” response.
-The issue these psalms address is as current now as it was then, walking every day through your life and mine.
-The answer posed is very ancient, though new and revolutionary to us.
+Morning: The class will join the intense conversation between Psalm 1 and Psalm 73.
+Psalm 1 is an axiomatic, rock-solid statement of how a “righteous” life is to be lived.
+Psalm 73 is a “Yes, but. . .” response.
+The issue posed is as modern as today and tomorrow.
+(In fact, it's uncanny how “relevant” this psalm conversation is to now!)
+The answer, spoken from the wisdom of the ancients, is one we moderns have very nearly lost sight of.
+If you are able, read Psalm 1 and Psalm 73 before coming to class.
 After a refreshment and fellowship break, we'll return to the classroom for our time focusing on wellness with Chryil.
 The topic for today’s presentation is ENDURANCE and BREATHING.
 Heart and lung health is the focus today as we measure our resting heart rate and learn our activity recovery time.
 There is a stress epidemic in this country and learning how to handle our emotional energy is just as important as the physical.
 We will cover the connection between endorphins, serotonin and exercise.
 Can aromatherapy and other alternative methods really change your mood (and more)?
 As a group (weather permitting) we will take a light hike to get our hearts and lungs working then end the session with a meditation combining mindful breathing and full body relaxation.

 Lunch: Lunch is served from 12:30 - 1:30 in the Assembly Inn Dining Room.
 Well, yes... you've figured it out... we do lots of "comfort food."
 We're supposed to... right?
 You're on vacation... you're learning and relaxing?
 Wednesday's lunch is usually chicken sandwiches and a baked potato bar.... so smother your baked potato with broccoli and be good... or add cheese and bacon and sour cream... it's up to you!
 Have some fresh fruit instead of a dessert this time.